ankured182/ankured182.github.io/README.md

-Ankur Debnath is a Microsoft certified software developer, who likes to build web & mobile apps , with emphasis in performance,scalability & Security.
+Ankur Debnath is a Microsoft certified software developer, who likes to build web & mobile apps , with emphasis on performance,scalability & Security.
 He has more than 8 years of experience in developing software solutions in the Microsoft platform.